Natural Communities of North Georgia

 • Plant Adaptations to Deciduous Forests

-Ultramafic woodlands and barrens are extremely rare natural communities in Georgia.
-Also known as Serpentine Woodlands, these communities are a mosaic of barrens, glades, and woodlands that grow over ultramafic rocks, such as dunite, soapstone and serpentine.
-These rocks are very high in iron and magnesium, which inhibit the growth of some plants, and may also contain levels of chromium and nickle that are toxic to some plants.
-The rocks weather to shallow soils that erode easily, and drain quickly, creating dry conditions.
+Ultramafic Barrens and Woodlands, often called Serpentine Woodlands, are very rare natural communities made up of a mosaic of barrens, glades, and woodlands with outcroppings of dark, heavy, ultramafic rock, such as dunite, soapstone and serpentine.
+These rocks are very high in iron and magnesium, which inhibit the growth of some plants, and may also contain levels of copper and nickle that are toxic to some plants.
+Soils are shallow, and very quick draining, leading to dry conditions.

 Learn MORE HERE about plant adaptations to rocky places.

-Learn MORE HERE about Piedmont rock types and their affect on plants.
+Learn MORE HERE about rock types and their affect on plants.

 Plants

-Click on the plant names to see images.
-Plants are in order by scientific name.
+Click on a plant name to see images.
+Plants are listed in order by scientific name.

 Trees